pixelwizard2/pixelwizard2/README.md

-### 👋 Hi there, I'm @pixelwizard2! 👋
+### 👋 Hi there, I'm Hyeontae Son! 👋

 👀 I'm an AI Engineer with a passion for technology and innovation.
-I'm currently seeking opportunities in IT (Application Development & AI Engineering) in Korea and worldwide.
+I'm currently seeking opportunities in IT (AI Engineering & etc) in Korea and worldwide.

 🌱 I'm continuously learning and staying updated with the latest advancements in the tech industry.